Ogbonna-Joseph/Esp32-and-GPS-send-data-to-server/README.md

 # Esp32-and-GPS-send-data-to-server
-In this project, the ESP32 board receives a voltage signal from its GPIO pin
+In this project, the ESP32 board receives a voltage signal from its GPIO pin.
 <br>
 And sending the data to a server
 <br>